Dainerx/wpam/README.md

 Wpam is a CLI tool written in Go that helps you monitor the up/down status of HTTP endpoints.
 It detects endpoints with bad response codes, and display its metrics over different timeframes.

-Wpam was first created as coding challenge during the interview process with Datadog.
+Wpam was first created as coding challenge.
 Now it is being used as an internal tool by [Vittascience](https://github.com/vittascience).
 ### Problem constraints

 - Websites and check intervals are user defined.